Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Abstract

 \section{Abstract}

-This paper establishes a constructive link between the first slope of Artin-Schreier curves $X_f: y^p-y=f(x)$ and the $p$-adic weight of the support of $f(x)$.
-If the maximal $p$-adic weight element $\nu$ in $\Supp(f)$ is unique, we show that the first slope's lower bound of $1/s_p(\nu)$ is achieved if and only if $\nu$ satisfies a combinatorial $p$-adic condition, which we define as $p$-symmetry.
+This paper establishes a constructive link between the first slope of the Artin-Schreier curve $X_f: y^p-y=f(x)$ along with its length and the $p$-adic weight of the support of $f(x)$.
+If the maximal $p$-adic weight element $\nu$ in $\Supp(f)$ is unique, we show that the first slope's lower bound of $1/s_p(\nu)$ is achieved if and only if $\nu$ satisfies an elementary combinatorial $p$-adic condition, which we define as {\em $p$-symmetry}.
+In this case, we give the length of the first slope segment explicitly.
 As an application, we construct explicit families of curves in every characteristic $p$ with first slope equal to $1/n$ for every $n\ge 2$.